h3dema/openrwrt-devel/README.md

 #### To select packages

-Use menuconfig to select the appropriate platform.
+Use *menuconfig* to select the appropriate platform.
 The default is brcm_2_4 (for our linksys devices).
 You can also use the menu to select which package will be compiled and available to install (using opkg).
+By default, some network tools like iw, netcat, iperf, tcpdump and openvswitch are already selected as modules that make will compile.

 ```bash
 make menuconfig